+There’s something so simple and utterly relaxing about a weekend away beside the sea.
+Paternoster, only two hours from Cape Town, has always been one of those places for me.
 Driving along the West Coast road with the ocean to my left and the vast open land to my right, I cannot wait to live the simple life for three days.
-We drive through the town of Vredenburg and buy our groceries for the next few days and head for our self-catering house by the sea…

 The sun is shining brilliantly and aside from a slab of grey cloud gathering over the ocean in the distance, there are only blue skies.
 At the very first four-way stop in Paternoster, we continue straight and move closer to the ocean.

 After collecting the house keys, we pull into the driveway of our holiday home.
 Like all the other houses around it, the walls are whitewashed with wooden gates, doors and shutters painted blue.
 The matching houses resemble those in a scene from Mama Mia on the Greek island of Skiathos.
 There is magnificent rock detail within the rooms and around the house.

 One a quest to find the ocean, we walk along a gravel pathway lined with sea shells.
 All around us are fresh blooms inviting birds, bees and a plethora of insects.
 White daisies accentuate the blue doors we pass; red bottle brush blooms hung low over the path and shade the giant lavender bushes providing the sweetest of fragrances.
 A little bench is half hidden by the flowers in this scented walkway and colourful bird feeds give birds an additional incentive to visit.